 To access data you need to send a POST request to our

 process API.
 The requested data will be returned as the response to your request.
 Each POST request can be tailored to get you exactly the data you require.
 To do this requires setting various parameters which depend on the collection you are querying.
-This chapter will help you understand the parameters for L8L1C data.
+This chapter will help you understand the parameters for Landsat 8 Level 1 data.
 For an overview of all API parameters see the API Reference.

 |services-uswest2.sentinel-hub.com/api||Global coverage since February 2013|

 input.data.type parameter in your API requests.
-This is mandatory and will ensure you get Landsat 8 data.
+This is mandatory and will ensure you get the correct data.

 This chapter will explain the